 On Australia's west coast, Ningaloo Marine Park is listed as a UNESCO World Heritage Site and boasts beautiful vibrant corals along healthy reefs.
 This is one of the best places in Australia to spot whale sharks between April and May each year.
 Ningaloo Reef also sports some great macro diving, with plenty of unique critters to be discovered.
 Traveling further south down the Western Australian coast, diving is rich and diverse, with rare and endemic species living undisturbed and protected in the less-visited waters.

 South Australia is the birthplace of great white shark cage diving, and the best spot to dive with these awesome fish is Neptune Island off Adelaide.
 Just north in Fitzgerald Bay, thousands of giant Australian cuttlefish gather to mate between June and July, another extraordinary experience that draws visitors from all over the world.
-Another great place to dive in South Australia, Flinders Piers and Rapid Bay Jetty are unique shore dives and two of the best sites to find the leafy sea dragon.
+Adelaide is home to some of the best shore diving in the world including Flinders Piers and Rapid Bay Jetty, two of the best sites to find the leafy sea dragon.
 Diving in South Australia can be cold, but such unique experiences make it more than worth it.

 New South Wales

 Home to iconic surf beaches like Byron Bay, New South Wales also boasts some epic diving and some of Australia's more unusual marine species.
 Another UNESCO World Heritage Site, Lord Howe Island offers rare coral and fish species including cuttlefish, sea spiders, wobbegong, and nurse sharks.
 The famous Fish Rock Cave is located just off Smokey Cape and is a critical habitat for endangered nurse sharks as well as other dark-loving species such as moray eels, lobsters, octopus, and various critters.